Createdd/Writing/2020/articles/QuestionsAiPart2.md

 1. What is learning?
 2. What is Machine Learning?
 3. Elaborate Mitchell’s definition of Machine Learning (1997)?
-4. Name one practical example for the use of Machine Learning.
+4. Name one practical example of the use of Machine Learning.
 5. How is a learning element defined?
 6. Name three types of feedback in Machine Learning.
 7. What is inductive learning?
 What is its difficulty in terms of Machine Learning?